 Use case: predicted climatization

 Jakub and Sören showed in the beginning three big reasons why they need to improve the software regarding the TCO and revenue.
-They used a use case to demonstrate how they approach new feature development at CARIAD.
+With the aid of a use case they demonstrated how they approach new feature development at CARIAD.
 As an example, they took the idea of predicted climatization.